bids-standard/bids-website/_pages/bep_guide.md

 ### Not considering DICOM fields

-Many of the modalities we use have an associated DICOM standard.
-While BIDS is not specifically about data format, many metadata information are stored in data files and there is often no good reason for using a different name than the DICOM one.
-It is thus reasonable to [check what DICOM has developped](https://www.dicomstandard.org/) and see if an overlap can be made.
-In a similar fashion, when relevant, we recommend having a `source` folder in the example datasets with DICOM files (again empty data but with a header -- make sure to remove personal data tags if taken from real data)
+Many of the modalities we use have an associated standard, like DICOM for instance.
+While BIDS is not specifically about data format, many metadata information are stored in data files and there is rarely a good reason for using a different name than one from other established standards.
+In using DICOM it is reasonable to [check what DICOM has already developed](https://www.dicomstandard.org/) and see if there is overlap.
+In a similar fashion, when relevant, we recommend having a `source/` folder in example datasets including DICOM files (empty data but with a header, removing any personal data tags if taken from "real" data).

 ### Not building up a user community to support the BEP